A Multimodal Approach to Alzheimer's Diagnosis: Geometric Insights from Cube Copying and Cognitive Assessments: Experimental Results

-Age-related variables also feature prominently in the global importance ranking, with multiple age groups (60–64 through 80–84) appearing among the most influential predictors.
-This consistent presence indicates that age provides an important contextual signal that complements the structural information captured by graph-derived features.
+Age-related variables also feature prominently in the global importance ranking, with multiple age groups (60--64 through 80--84) appearing among the most influential predictors.
+This consistent presence indicates that age provides important contextual information that complements the structural information captured by graph-derived features.
 Education-related variables show a moderate contribution, suggesting a secondary but non-negligible role in shaping classification outcomes.
-In contrast, NPT features do not appear among the top-ranked variables in Figure~\ref{fig:mean_shap}, implying that their mean absolute SHAP values fall below the highest importance threshold.
-This pattern suggests that, although NPT scores may add auxiliary information, the model places greater emphasis on visuospatial structure and demographic context when forming its predictions.
+In contrast, NPT features do not appear among the top-ranked variables in Figure~\ref{fig:mean_shap}, indicating that their mean absolute SHAP values are lower than those of the most influential graph and demographic features.
+Nevertheless, this observation does not imply that NPT information is uninformative.
+The ablation analysis showed that incorporating NPT features improved AUROC and AUPRC, suggesting that NPT scores provide complementary information whose contribution may arise through interactions with graph-derived and demographic variables rather than strong standalone effects.

-Overall, the mean absolute SHAP analysis reveals a clear and consistent hierarchy of feature importance.
-Cube-based graph features emerge as the dominant drivers of model decisions, age-related demographics provide substantial complementary information, and education contributes modestly to performance.
-This ranking aligns closely with the ablation study results and further reinforces the value of multimodal integration, demonstrating that combining structural, demographic, and cognitive signals yields a more robust and interpretable framework for AD classification.
+Overall, the SHAP analysis reveals a consistent hierarchy of feature importance that closely mirrors the multimodal ablation results.
+Graph-derived structural features emerge as the primary contributors to prediction, age-related demographics provide substantial complementary information, and NPT variables contribute additional supportive signals through multimodal interactions.
+Together, these findings suggest that combining structural, demographic, and cognitive information yields both improved predictive performance and enhanced interpretability.